 You can view and download your 1098-T form and find more detailed information at www.tsc1098t.com (UCLA Site id 11558) or call the 1098-T Support Center at (888) 220-2540 for live assistance with logging in and general information about 1098-T.

 Upon signing into the site, you will be required to enter a Site ID, Username, and Password.
 For first time set up procedures and account recovery processes, you will need access to the official email address you have on file with UCLA.

-UCLA’s Site ID is 11558.
-If you forgot the Site ID, click Forgot Site ID? and enter UC Los Angeles for School Name and the official email address you have on file with UCLA to have the Site ID emailed to you.
+- If you forgot UCLA's Site ID, click Forgot Site ID? and enter UCLA for School Name and the official email address you have on file with UCLA to have the Site ID emailed to you.